Skip to main contentSkip to navigationSkip to search

 Management

-Several factors help define appropriate treatment of a NET, including its location, invasiveness, hormone secretion, and spread of the tumor to other locations.
+Several factors help define the appropriate treatment of NET, including tumor location, invasiveness, hormone secretion, and proliferation.
 Surgery is often performed either as a cure or for symptom relief.
-In secretory tumors, somatostatin analogs are used to alleviate symptoms by blocking hormone release.
+In secretory tumors, somatostatin receptor ligands (SRL) are used to relieve symptoms by blocking the release of hormones.